GeorgeHoneywood/george.honeywood.org.uk/content/blog/map-from-the-ground-up/index.md

 [^1]: I ended up contributing [a PR](https://github.com/mapsforge/mapsforge/pull/1374) to clarify the wording of the specification.

 The next step is actually rendering the data.
+At a basic level this isn't too complicated.
+You first need to project the coordinates from WGS-84 to your desired projection, in my case Web Mercator.
+The Web Mercator projection is conformal, meaning it preserves angles (locally) whilst distorting area.
+Once you've projected the coordinates, you can draw the data to the canvas -- although you might need to scale the coordinates so that they fit within the viewport of the canvas.